FACTBOX-Soccer-Reaction from club managers to the death of Maradona | Sports-Games

 "He was and is an iconic figure in football.
 I remember watching him in the 1986 World Cup and it was an amazing experience as an 11-year-old.
 "It was like seeing football in a completely different way.
 He was amazing and of course, thoughts go out to his family.
 What a life he led, what a legend he is."

 Newcastle United manager Steve Bruce "Whenever he was on the TV and any game he was involved in, I would tune in to watch him.
 It's a sadness that we've lost a great, great footballer.
 Maradona was simply the best."
-(Compiled by Arvind Sriram and Manasi Pathak in Bengaluru Editing by Christian Radnedge)
+(Compiled by Arvind Sriram and Manasi Pathak in Bengaluru; Editing by Christian Radnedge and Emelia Sithole-Matarise)

 ALSO READ